amr-abdelhamid/refbook/manuscript/3-QuickWins.md

   if (criteria == null)
     criteria = "";
 A>
-A>  // convert the criteria to ordered pairs of field/value arrays.
+  // convert the criteria to ordered pairs of field/value arrays.
   List criteriaList = scanCriteria(criteria);
   List result = new ArrayList();
 A>
-A>  // search for records which satisfies all the criteria.
+  // search for records which satisfies all the criteria.
   Iterator dataIterator = getDataCash().iterator();
   Iterator criteriaIterator = null;
   DataInfo currentRecord = null;
   List currentCriterion = null;
   boolean matching = true;
 A>
-A>  while (dataIterator.hasNext() && !interrupted) {
+  while (dataIterator.hasNext() && !interrupted) {
     currentRecord = (DataInfo) dataIterator.next();
 A>
-A>    // loop on the criteria; if any criterion is not fulfilled
+    // loop on the criteria; if any criterion is not fulfilled
     // set matching to false and break the loop immediately. criteriaIterator = criteriaList.iterator();
     while (criteriaIterator.hasNext() && !interrupted) {